-The Indian Contract Act 1872 - Definition of contract, essentials elements and types of a contract, Formation of a contract, performance of contracts, breach of contract and its remedies, Quasi contracts.

-The Sale of Goods Act 1930 - Nature of Sales contract, Documents of title, risk of loss, Guarantees and Warranties, performance of sales contracts, conditional sales and rights of an unpaid seller.
+The Indian Contract Act 1872 - Definition of contract, essentials elements and types of a contract, Formation of a contract, performance of contracts, breach of contract and its remedies, Discharge of contract - Quasi contracts- The Sale of Goods Act 1930 - Nature of Sales contract, Documents of title, risk of loss, Guarantees and Warranties, performance of sales contracts, conditional sales and rights of an unpaid seller.

-UNIT II Law of Agency, Partnership Act 1932 and Limited Liability Partnership Act 2008.
+UNIT II Law of Agency, Partnership Act 1932 and LLP Act 2008 (9 hours)

-Contract of Agency- Essentials of Contract of Agency - Creation of Agency - Kinds of Agents - Comparison Between an Agent and Servant - Comparison Between an Agent and Independent Contractor - Relationship of Principal and Agent - Duties of an Agent - Rights of an Agent - Duties and Rights of the Principal - Delegation of authority by an Agent - Sub Agent - Position of Principal and Agent in relation to third Parties - Termination of Agency.

-Partnership - Meaning, Definition, Features - Types of partners.
+Contract of Agency- Essentials of Contract of Agency - Creation of Agency - Kinds of Agents - Comparison Between an Agent and Servant - Comparison Between an Agent and Independent Contractor - Relationship of Principal and Agent - Duties of an Agent - Rights of an Agent - Duties and Rights of the Principal - Delegation of authority by an Agent - Sub Agent - Position of Principal and Agent in relation to third Parties - Termination of Agency.Partnership - Meaning, Definition, Features - Types of partners.
 Liability - Limited Liability Partnership Act 2008.

-UNIT III Companies Act 2013
+UNIT III CompaniesAct 2013